Blog How to Automate Leave Management (Fast, Practical Guide)

 2. Approvals stuck with managers → Instant notifications and auto-routing

-3. Payroll rework due to mismatched data → Direct sync with attendance and leaves
+3. Payroll rework from mismatched data → Direct sync with attendance and leave records

 1. Week 1: Audit current policies and leave types